aliimani/netbox-remote-auth/README.md

 Unlike NetBox’s built-in “RemoteUser” header-based authentication, this backend communicates directly with your TACACS+/RADIUS servers and maps the user’s AAA-assigned *role* to *NetBox groups* automatically.

-The goal of this project is to make remote authentication work cleanly without needing reverse proxies, SSO, or custom HTTP headers — just talk to your TACACS or RADIUS server, receive the user’s role, and assign them to the correct NetBox groups.
+The goal of this project is to make remote authentication work cleanly without needing reverse proxies, SSO, or custom HTTP headers, just talk to your TACACS or RADIUS server, receive the user’s role, and assign them to the correct NetBox groups.

 ---